 Estimated reading time: 4 minutes

-This is a dining table commission we completed in the run up to Christmas 2021.
-It is an oval version of our Knot Table, which we made using fumed European Oak.
+This is a dining table that was commission and completed in the run up to Christmas 2021.
+It is an oval version of our Knot Table, and we used fumed European Oak to make it.

 Sourcing the Wood

 The timber for the dining table we sourced directly from the manufacturer in Bavaria, and it arrived as bales of boards with each one labelled with the size and volume of the board and a log number.
 This information helps when sorting and grading the boards, to ensure colour is as consistent as possible.

 We started by making up the blanks for the base parts of the dining table which were then machined on the CNC to create the bevelled edges and complex shapes.
 The programmes for the toolpaths were created from computer models of all the parts.
 Two sides of the blanks needed to be machined to shape the part fully.

 The next stage was to sand all the edges before a test assembly was done to check angles and details.
 The dining table base was fully assembled without glue and checked for level – that the base at top were parallel and flat.